51 Pegasi: Nomenclature

 51 Pegasi is the Flamsteed designation.
 On its discovery, the star's planet — and actually the first exoplanet discovered around a main-sequence star — was designated 51 Pegasi b by its discoverers and unofficially dubbed Bellerophon, in keeping with the convention of naming planets after Greek and Roman mythological figures (Bellerophon was a figure from Greek mythology who rode the winged horse Pegasus).

 In July 2014, the International Astronomical Union launched NameExoWorlds, a process for giving proper names to certain exoplanets and their host stars.
 The process involved public nomination and voting for the new names.
 In December 2015, the IAU announced the names of Helvetios for this star and Dimidium for its planet.

 The names were those submitted by the Astronomische Gesellschaft Luzern, Switzerland.
 "Helvetios" is Latin for "the Helvetian" and refers to the Celtic tribe that lived in Switzerland during antiquity; 'Dimidium' is Latin for 'half', referring to the planet's mass of at least half the mass of Jupiter.

 In 2016, the IAU organized a Working Group on Star Names (WGSN) to catalog and standardize proper names for stars.
 In its first bulletin of July 2016, the WGSN explicitly recognized the names of exoplanets and their host stars approved by the Executive Committee Working Group Public Naming of Planets and Planetary Satellites, including the names of stars adopted during the 2015 NameExoWorlds campaign.
 This star is now so entered in the IAU Catalog of Star Names.

 Planetary system

 On October 6, 1995, Swiss astronomers Michel Mayor and Didier Queloz announced the discovery of an exoplanet orbiting 51 Pegasi.
 The discovery was made at Observatoire de Haute-Provence in France.
 On 8 October 2019, Mayor and Queloz shared the Nobel Prize in Physics for their discovery.

-51 Pegasi b (51 Peg b) was the first discovered planetary-mass companion of a main-sequence parent star.
+51 Pegasi b (51 Peg b) was the first discovered exoplanet around a main-sequence star.
 It orbits very close to the star, experiences estimated temperatures around 1200 C and has a mass at least half that of Jupiter.
 At the time of its discovery, this close distance was not compatible with theories of planet formation and resulted in discussions of planetary migration.
 However, several hot Jupiters are now known to be oblique relative to the stellar axis.